evancz/guide.elm-lang.org/architecture/effects/random.md

   - Write your programs bit by bit.
 Start with a simple skeleton, and gradually add the tougher stuff.
   - The `update` function now produces a new model *and* a command.
   - You cannot just get random values willy-nilly.
-You create a command for Elm, and Elm will go do some work behind the scenes to provide it for you.
-Any time our program needs to get unreliable values (randomness, HTTP, file I/O, etc.) you have to go through Elm.
+You create a command, and Elm will go do some work behind the scenes to provide it for you.
+In fact, any time our program needs to get unreliable values (randomness, HTTP, file I/O, database reads, etc.) you have to go through Elm.

 At this point, the best way to improve your understanding of commands is just to see more of them!
 They will appear prominently with the `Http` and `WebSocket` libraries, so if you are feeling shaky, the only path forward is practicing with randomness and playing with other examples of commands!